sm/sm/README.md

 # BDSM Framework

-The Bash Devops Scripting Management Framework is a... scripting framework with a devops focus (go figure)!
+The Bash Delectable Scripting Management Framework is a... scripting framework with a devops focus (go figure)!

 # Goal